Refinance, Leasing & Loans100% Application Acceptance

 Method 1: Purchase

 You see a car you like.
 You visit a dealer and make a deal.
-You’ll need to negotiate on the sale price, work out vehicle options and secure financing through the dealer or a third party lender.
+You’ll need to negotiate on the sale price, work out vehicle options and secure financing through the dealer or a third-party lender.
 Once you’ve signed the deal, you’ve bought the car.
-Now you’re in debt to the loan provider, and you get to make monthly payments until you’ve paid off the loan.
-It’s an entirely serviceable plan, one that most people follow when they buy a car.
-Once the loan is paid off, the car is yours.
-Contrary to most cartoon depictions, it won’t fall apart immediately after the final payment, either.
+Now you are in debt to the loan provider, and you get to make monthly payments until you’ve paid off the loan.

 Method 2: Lease

-You see a car you like.
-You visit a dealer and make a deal.
-You don’t have as much room to negotiate with a lease, but otherwise the process is basically the same.
-You get the vehicle to drive off the lot, and you’re on the hook for payments with the dealer for the length of the lease.
+You get the vehicle to drive off the lot, and you are on the hook for payments to the dealer and the maintenance for the length of the lease.
 Leasing allows you to drive a car far outside of your purchase price range, but with one significant downside: when the lease is up, you give the car back.
-All the money you paid to drive it is in the dealer’s coffers and you’re left looking for a new vehicle.

 Method 3: Rent to Own a Car